DeNepo/inspecting-the-dom/README.md

 "Great!" you say  "This is a very well written explanation.
 But why does this matter, can't I just make pretty things?".
 Yes, you could just hack together some HTML & CSS to make pretty pages, but without learning to use the Developer Tools and without understanding the HTML lifecycle (_HTML+CSS source code -> the DOM -> rendered content_), you'll never leave the minor leagues.

 Not only is it very difficult to catch your mistakes in HTML & CSS without mastering the DevTools, but mastering the DevTools _before_ moving on to JavaScript is one of the single most helpful things you can do to prepare.

-> We recommend you [download Firefox](https://www.mozilla.org/en-US/firefox/new/) if you don't have it already.
-These exercises will be much more helpful with a good developer-focused browser

 ### index
 * [learning objectives](#learning-objectives)